 A Tale of Two Fathers

-The Memoir of One Man and His Two Daughters Born 42 Years Apart
+The True Story of One Man and His Two Daughters Born 42 Years Apart

 My memoir recounts two tales of fatherhood, one that began in 1968 when the Viet Nam War was raging, Bobby and Martin are assassinated, and I am enmeshed in a patriarchal model of manhood à la Mad Men‘s Don Draper.
 The other in 2010 when the Middle East was aflame, Barack Obama was the first black president, and I suddenly found myself in a role not unlike Jay Pritchett, Modern Family’s aging patriarch.

 Lilla, my first daughter, was fathered by an ill-at-ease, immature twenty-five-year-old male chauvinist who casually reads Rolling Stone in the waiting room during his baby’s delivery; a man who vanished at the faintest whiff of poopy diapers; who considers his newborn a useless, helpless creature who eats, drinks, pees, defecates, and frustrates his hard drinking, salacious sex, and relentless hell raising.

 This is the story of how, and why, a man changed from self-centered sexist to feminist ally, from feckless father to devoted dad.
 And how America changed with him.